signaloid/C0-microSD-utilities/README.md

 ```

 > [!NOTE]
 > Using the `-s` option will toggle the active configuration.
-So, if the device has booted in `Bootloader` mode, this option will switch to `Signaloid Core` mode, and vice versa.
+So, if the device has booted in `Bootloader` mode, this option will switch to `Signaloid SoC` mode, and vice versa.

 [^1]: Implementing a subset of the full capabilities of the Signaloid C0 processor.